redpawner/redpawner/README.md

 ## Hi I'm Ray 👋

-I'm a full stack Javascript developer with a passion for programming.
+I'm a full stack software engineer with a passion for programming.
 I enjoy exploring, learning and applying new technologies and ideas whenever I can.

 Here are some of the technologies I love to work with: